 ✓ The freedom to complain directly via our whistleblowing policy free of charge, if they believe that they are not being fairly treated or have any other concerns.

 - Training Policy

-All employees will be undertaking a Modern Slavery training course to ensure that there is appropriate awareness within the business.
+All employees undertake a Modern Slavery training course when joining GRP and then at least every 18 months to ensure that there is appropriate awareness within the business.

 Corporate social responsibility